billkratzer/the-kratzers-website/src/pages/art.md

 layout: ../layouts/page/Art.astro
 title: AI Art
 heroText1: AI Art
-heroText2: Computer - Draw me something!
+heroText2: Computer - Draw Me Something!
 ---

 Every decade, a computer technology takes the world by storm.
 The microprocessor, the Internet, social networking, and mobile apps have all dramatically changed the ways we live, work, and communicate.